||Justin Marchant / Vincent Chui

 Number: 004 (HSBC Bank Code) 485-292767-001

-The Association will suspend autopay and the renewal of Sponsorship.
-Once the situation becomes more clear and classes resume, further announcements will be made in relation to training fees.
+The Association will continue the suspension of autopay and Sponsorship.
+If and when the situation becomes clearer and more regular classes resume, further announcements will be made in relation to training fees.

 We hope to see you all on the mat in the not too distant future.